Tap above to jump to different sections of this tour

 Bike, barge, and cruise quintessential Germany!

-- Unesco World Heritage city: Bamberg
+- Unesco World Heritage Site: Bamberg

-- University city: Nuremberg
+- University city of Nuremberg

 - German beer!